CSandler-Dev/MIST-G8-SWAB/content/index.md

 ---
-title: MIST 5740S G8 | SWAB EDMS
+title: Home
 tags:
 ---
 >[!important] Primary Project Task:
->Our group is tasked with findinng, working with, and planning a project for a local business or organization that needs a new IT system.
+>Our group is tasked with finding, working with, and planning a project for a local business or organization that needs a new IT system.
 >
 >We have decided to work with SWAB UGA, a local nonprofit on campus on a software to manage participants across our Event Day.
 We are calling it our Event Day Management System (EDMS)